 @SpringBootApplication public class BatchApplication { public static void main(String[] args) { SpringApplication.run(BatchApplication.class, args); } public void runBatchJob() { } }

-The BatchConfig.java file configures components such as the steps, reader, processor, and writer for batch jobs.
+The BatchConfig.java file is used to configure components such as steps, readers, processors, and writers for batch processing jobs.

 import com.oceanbase.example.batch.model.People; import com.oceanbase.example.batch.model.PeopleDESC; import com.oceanbase.example.batch.processor.AddPeopleDescProcessor; import com.oceanbase.example.batch.writer.AddDescPeopleWriter; import org.springframework.batch.core.Job; import org.springframework.batch.core.Step; import org.springframework.batch.core.configuration.annotation.EnableBatchProcessing; import org.springframework.batch.core.configuration.annotation.JobBuilderFactory; import org.springframework.batch.core.configuration.annotation.StepBuilderFactory; import org.springframework.batch.core.launch.support.RunIdIncrementer; import org.springframework.batch.item.ItemProcessor; import org.springframework.batch.item.ItemReader; import org.springframework.batch.item.ItemWriter; import org.springframework.batch.item.database.JdbcCursorItemReader; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.boot.autoconfigure.EnableAutoConfiguration; import org.springframework.boot.autoconfigure.SpringBootApplication; import org.springframework.context.annotation.Bean; import org.springframework.context.annotation.ComponentScan; import org.springframework.context.annotation.Configuration; import org.springframework.jdbc.core.BeanPropertyRowMapper; import javax.sql.DataSource;Define the

-@Configurationto mark this class as a configuration class. - Use
+@Configurationto indicate that this class is a configuration class. - Use

-@EnableBatchProcessingto enable Spring Batch.
-The annotation automatically creates necessary beans, such asJobRepositoryandJobLauncher. - Use
+@EnableBatchProcessingto enable Spring Batch processing.
+This annotation automatically creates necessary beans such asJobRepositoryandJobLauncher. - Use

-@ComponentScanto specify the package to scan for components.
-Spring Boot scans and registers all components in the package and its sub-packages. - Use
+@ComponentScanto specify the packages to be scanned for components, telling Spring to scan and register all components in this package and its subpackages. - Use

-@EnableAutoConfigurationto automatically configure the infrastructure of the Spring Boot application.
+@EnableAutoConfigurationto automatically configure the infrastructure of Spring Boot applications.

 @Configuration @EnableBatchProcessing @SpringBootApplication @ComponentScan("com.oceanbase.example.batch.writer") @EnableAutoConfiguration public class BatchConfig { }Define the